 Students in a non-immigrant status are not eligible for U.S. financial aid.
 Upon gaining acceptance to a campus-based program, accepted applicants who request sponsorship for a student visa (F-1) must submit a New Student Information Form and supporting documentation before a certificate of eligibility for non-immigrant students (I-20) can be issued.
-For current information on minimum financial requirements and how to obtain an I-20, please visit the international admissions page of the Pacific Oaks College website.
+For current information on minimum financial requirements and how to obtain an I-20, please visit the international admissions page of the Pacific Oaks College website or contact POinternational@pacificoaks.edu.